w2naf/pythonPropWeb/README.md

 The program should be updating the smoothed sunspot number (SSN) database every time the model is run.
 This is done in pyprop/vocapnogui.py line 129.
 This has not been well tested.

+The forward/backward date navigation button math needs to be re-done.
+For instance, it won't roll over into the next year when you click "Forward Month" in December.
+November doesn't work right, either.
+Please see voacap.py lines 367 -  388.